truenas/middleware/docs/userguide/truenas_system.rst

 that can be configured using the Email tab.

 .. note:: it is important to configure the system so that it can successfully send emails.
-An automatic script sends a nightly email to the *root* user account containing important information such as the health of the disks.
-Alert events are also emailed to the *root* user account.
+An automatic script sends a nightly email to the *root* user account containing important information such as the health of the disks. :ref:`Alert` events are also emailed to the *root* user account.

 .. _tn_system4: